-If you’ve owned a dog for any length of time, you have probably been curious about your dog’s occasional tendency to eat grass.
+If you’ve owned a Labrador for any length of time, you have probably been curious about your dog’s occasional tendency to eat grass.
 If you are a normal dog owner, you have probably asked yourself why your dog does this, and whether it is safe.

-To date, there has been no conclusive reason found as to why dogs eat grass.
+To date, there has been no conclusive reason found as to why Labradors eat grass.
 Surprisingly, no substantial scientific study has been done on this strange behavior.
 With a lack of any concrete scientific analysis, many theories have been put forward.

 Almost all dogs (about 90%) eat grass.
 According to a study by Benjamin Hart and Kelly Cliff at the University of California, on average, dogs eat grass about once or twice a week.

 Dog experts cannot agree on what specific condition contributes to our dogs’ desire to eat grass.
 Even Dr. Stanley Coren, a leading expert on dog behavior and psychology at the University of British Columbia in Vancouver, found little conclusive evidence on the topic when he attempted to research it for himself.